pinebai/BookLeaf_CUDA/README.md

 ## MPI

 Bookleaf will automatically partition the mesh according to the number of cores that the problem is run on.
+The default paritioner is rcb, however Metis 5.1.0 can be used if bookleaf has it linked in.
+To buld a Metis version set METIS=1.

 By default Bookleaf builds with MPI, however a truly serial version can be built by adding: